PerMalmberg/Smooth/README.md

 ## Overview

 Smooth provides a set of classes that makes life as a developer easier compared to working directly with ESP-IDF & FreeRTOS APIs.
-An application built with Smooth is entirely event driven and thread-safe.
+An application built with Smooth is entirely event driven and thread-safe*.
 Smooth utilizes the power of FreeRTOS, but hides all the complexities from the application programmer.

+Traditionally, and fully understandable, embedded systems require a fully static memory footprint after start-up.
+Smooth takes a somewhat more pragmatic view on this; it utilizes the standard library (which is not memory static) to provide cleaner code, at the cost of some extra used bytes of RAM.
+However, where it is appropriate, such as with the *Queue*, things are designed so that the result is a memory static instance, i.e. a *smooth::ipc::Queue* will _not_ behave like an *std::vector*.

+*) To certain limits, of course.

 ### Provided functionality

+#### Core
 - Application initialization
 - Wifi configuration / control
 - Tasks
-- Queues
+- Queues (with support for proper C++ objects, not just plain data structures)
 - Mutex / RecursiveMutex
 - (Software) Timer Events
 - Event-driven TCP Sockets
 - System events

+#### Application level
+- MQTT Client

 ## Installation